 Writing about the Coronavirus guidelines for weddings is surreal.
 Even now, it feels like I am working on a script for a budget disaster movie.
-However, this is real life in summer 2020
+However, this is real life in 2020

 It’s right in the middle of the wedding season.
 Normally, I would be buzzing with weddings, spending the weeks editing photos and getting ready for the weekends ahead.
 Instead, we have all spent the last several months indoors, wondering what will become of weddings in 2020.